LINBIT/windrbd/README.md

 Current limitations
 ===================

-Our planned 1.0 release will have following restrictions:
+The current 1.1 branch has following restrictions:

   * Auto-promote is not supported.